Home TravelAsia Special experience: meeting a geisha or maiko in Japan

 Just like blossom and Mt Fuji, the maiko and geisha are also such an icon that you must see when you are in Japan in my opinion.
 If you are just not in Japan at the right time to attend Miyako Odori’s theatrical performance, or if you need more, there are also other options.

 In certain areas of Kyoto you can find geishas on the streets.
-A good guide knows when to go where to see maikos and geishas in person.
+A good guide knows when to go where to see maikos and geishas in person (and where it is allowed!).
 That is the added value of a good tour, plus that you often get to hear interesting stories.
 If you want/can spend a little more, book your own tea ceremony.
 Or make it your own fancy dress party.

 Some interesting options:

-5. Private dinner with a Geisha in Kyoto
+- Private dinner with a geisha in Kyoto

 Gion and Higashiyama